sethuiyer/QuHabiton/README.md

 # QuHabiton
 ![img](https://raw.githubusercontent.com/sethuiyer/QuHabiton/main/logo.jpg)

+<center> QuHabiton = Qubit + Habit + iton. </center><br><center>Helping your atomic habits with subatomic math. </center>

-QuHabiton is an innovative habit tracker that borrows from the principles of quantum physics, topology, and data analysis to offer a unique perspective on habit formation.
+QuHabiton is a creative experimental habit tracker that borrows from the principles of quantum physics, topology, and data analysis to offer a unique perspective on habit formation.
 It encourages users to embrace the complexity and interconnectedness of their habits, fostering a deeper understanding of their personal behavior.

 ## The Quantum Experience